volatiletech/authboss-sample/README.md

 # authboss-sample
-A sample implementation of authboss.
+A sample implementer of authboss.